koreader/koreader/README.md

 `cmake` and `luarocks` installed, as well as a version of `autoconf` greater than 2.64.
 You also need `nasm` and of course a compiler like `gcc` or `clang`.
 If you want to cross-compile for other architectures, you need a proper cross-compile toolchain.
-Your GCC should be at least of version 4.7 for both native and cross compiling.
+Your GCC should be at least version 4.8.

 Users of Debian and Ubuntu can install the required packages using:
 ```